spindance/clockwork/README.md

 Custom Job Options
 -----------------------

 You can specify a hash of custom job options which are passed to the handler.
+This is not currently possible with DB-backed events.

 ### Example: